 This mask is not certified.
 Functionality of the mask is dependent on print quality, construction, and fit on the end wearer.
+This mask is not for sale.
 Our initial model was inspired by NanoHack by Copper3D which uses hard plastic to create a cover that goes over a N95 mask.

-Casey is also working with our manufacturing partners in China to connect State agencies and hospitals with FDA-EUA authorized Langie KN95 respirators.
+Casey is also working with our manufacturing partners in China to connect State agencies and hospitals with respirators and facemasks.
 Access to these disposable respirators should increase the total supply of PPE in hospitals and health agencies and limit hospitals reusing N95 masks, to decrease the spread of the virus.